Vizonex/Winloop/README.md

  ## TODO-List

-- Update Fastapi Example to a more recent version of fastapi
+- [ ] Update Fastapi Example to a more recent version of fastapi

-- Contact uvicorn about this [issue](https://github.com/Vizonex/Winloop/issues/11) I have a funny feeling something is going on here...
+- [ ] Help Wanted.
+We're looking for other maintainers to help us.

-- Nightly Builds And Test Suite Workflows for anyone wanting to use newer unreleased versions.
+- [ ] Nightly Builds And Test Suite Workflows for anyone wanting to use newer unreleased versions.
+I got one configured for aiocallback already.

-- Drop All `DEF` Macros, I'm currently seeking help on replacements for macros where all the variables are known about at compile-time

-- Adding in the necessary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
+- [ ] Adding in the necessary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
 This is because calling hidden-imports for all the `__init__.py` modules might annoy some developers.
 (Luckily I'm aware of this issue because I've been doing this myself...)
 [Update, This is now pending and I hope that it passes](https://github.com/pyinstaller/pyinstaller-hooks-contrib/pull/867)

-- write a workflow for nightly builds if necessary for verification of pull requests.
+- [ ] write a workflow for nightly builds if necessary for verification of pull requests.

-- Update benchmarks (They are old) can't believe I maintained this project for over a year now...
+- [ ] Update benchmarks (They are old) can't believe I maintained this project for over a year now...

 ## Videos
 - By me: https://www.youtube.com/watch?v=tz9RYJ6aBZ8  (I might make a tutorial on how to use and install winloop it for those who have reading problems)
 - My Presentation and Virtual Confrence: https://www.youtube.com/watch?v=Cbb6trkKWXY

 ## Contributing
-I put my heart and soul into this library ever since it began and any help is apperciated and means a lot to me, I have other things I wish to explore so every little bit helps.
+I put my heart and soul into this library ever since it began and any help is apperciated and means a lot to me, I have other things I wish to explore so every little bit helps

+### How Can I contribute?
+- I make and branch and make edits and then I do a pull requests before I just step in and add something new.
+This way you have time to review my additions, changes or feature beforehand.
+- Forking The library.
+- Fixing or editing workflows.
+- Finding and editing spelling mistakes.